RS6730/EGH400-1-Documentation/docs/source/index.rst

 Welcome to Automate Log Processing's documentation!
 ===================================================

-*Automate Log Processing* is a honours research project conducted by Raj Silari at the Queensland University of Techology, under the supervision of Dr. Gowri Ramachandran.
+*Automate Log Processing* is a research project conducted by Raj Silari at the Queensland University of Techology (QUT), under the supervision of Dr. Gowri Ramachandran.
 This project seeks to investigate whether performance degrading anomalies can be identified by combining hardware monitoring data with system logs.